qgis/qwc2-demo-app/doc/src/plugins.md

 Displays maptips by hovering over features on the map.

 Queries the map tips configured in the QGIS layer properites over GetFeatureInfo.

+The map tip needs to be configured in QGIS Layer Properties &rarr; Display.

 | Property | Type | Description | Default value |
 |----------|------|-------------|---------------|